ether-edge/ether-edge/docs/docs/operate/deploy/genesis.md

 Edge allow for customizable parameters such as the block gas limit, epoch size, and block rewards, which enable network operators to tailor the network to specific requirements.
 Additionally, Edge support allowlists and blocklists for transactions and validators, providing an extra layer of control and security to the network.
 These lists can be used to restrict or permit specific addresses, ensuring only authorized parties can participate in the network or execute transactions.

-To create the chain configuration, we use the `polygon-edge genesis` command, which generates the genesis file.
+To create the chain configuration, we use the `ether-edge genesis` command, which generates the genesis file.

 <details>
 <summary>Common Flags ↓</summary>